-How much Dr Disrespect's insane new PC costs | Dexerto.com
+How much Dr Disrespect’s insane gaming PC costs

 He said: “Digital Storm, firm handshakes.
 I mean the craftsmanship.
 When I took it out the box, I said… Who am I kidding?
 I’m like a little kid.
 Any sort of tech I take out of the box I’m gonna be excited but man, I was really, really excited about this one.
 Craftsmanship is kind of nutty.”

-While that might sound like a hefty price to play for messing around on a few video games, it could be argued that nobody really does it better than Dr Disrespect in terms of stream quality, production, and excitement.
+While that might sound like a hefty price to pay for messing around on a few video games, it could be argued that nobody really does it better than Dr Disrespect in terms of stream quality, production, and excitement.

 None of that would be made possible to livestream without the best of the best unit in place to pull it off.
-So, he's went out and got himself exactly that.
+So, he went out and got himself exactly that.